matheuscardoso14/corinthians-performance/README.md

 5. **Execute all the cells**

-    You will have successfully generated two plots:
+    You should have generated these two plots:

     ![Plots](./plot.png)